Set the Scene: Conservatory-style training in theatre production and design for the performing arts.

 You will register for a full-time, spring semester consisting of 12-18 units.
 Your course load includes your core curriculum of 8 units and additional companion courses.

 You will have a pre-advisement session to review your options.
-You will be able to select courses offered by most departments at NYU.
 Learn more about companion courses.

 The Spring at Tisch Theatre Production and Design track is open to full-time matriculated undergraduate sophomores, juniors, and seniors from other colleges and universities.